kshitijsankesara/Data-Warehouse-Integration/README.md

 9. Loaded all the data into the data warehouse.
 10. Designed and build MOLAP cubes.
 11. Visualize data using BI tools to create interactive reports and dashboards.
+12. Created Pivot Tables and Power Views to analyze the data using Microsoft Excel.

 **Tools Used: SQL, SQL Server, ETL, SSIS, Microsoft Excel, Power BI**